Human Empathy as Encoder: AI-Assisted Depression Assessment in Special Education: Methodology

 \subsubsection{Golden Seed Development}

-To establish a high-quality foundation and encapsulate our target annotation logic, we created 200 initial examples termed "golden seeds."
+To establish a high-quality foundation and encapsulate our target annotation logic, we created a set of initial examples termed "golden seeds."
 Raw narratives were sourced from Reddit forums, with all user-identifying information removed.

 These golden seeds underwent manual annotation by experts with substantial experience in special education settings.
-This crucial step defined two key components.
-First, we established a machine-interpretable mapping between narrative content and scores across nine EV dimensions using the previously described 0-5 severity scale.
-Second, we applied 7-level classification criteria (outlined in the Appendix) to convert these dimensional scores into the final severity classification.
-Each golden seed included the narrative text, the 9-dimensional EV, final severity label, and detailed explanations justifying the scores, thus encapsulating the target reasoning process.
+This crucial step defined two key components.First, we established a machine-interpretable mapping between narrative content and scores across nine EV dimensions using the previously described 0-5 severity scale for each dimension, without calculating a total score.
+Second, these expert-generated EV scores were converted into a final 7-level depression severity classification.
+To ensure this EV-to-severity conversion method aligns with established understanding, its consistency with the PHQ-9's approach to categorizing severity was validated on all 200 golden seeds, yielding a Cohen's Kappa of 0.705, indicating substantial inter-rater agreement, and an overall accuracy of 75.5\%.
+Each golden seed subsequently included the narrative text, its expert-generated 9-dimensional EV, the resulting final 7-level severity label, and detailed explanations justifying the EV scores, thus encapsulating the target reasoning process.